jack-bradshaw/Spyglass/README.md

 Always make sure the annotations dependency and the processor dependency have the same version number.

+Older versions are available in [the Maven repo](https://bintray.com/matthewtamlin/maven).

 ## Usage
 Use of the Spyglass framework is divided into four tasks:
 - Defining mapping relationships.